 - Business expenses such as interest payments on an auto loan, payments towards vehicle lease agreements, and gas payments.

-The last payment for this loan is due in 2 years.
+If you received your loan after June 5th, the last payment for this loan is due in five years.

 Yes.
 There are no prepayment penalties or fees.

 You are eligible for a PPP loan if:

 - You were in operation on February 15, 2020;

 - You are an individual with self-employment income (such as an independent contractor or a sole proprietor);

 - Your principal place of residence is in the United States; and